 There’s now a new apprenticeship where you can train to become a fully qualified solicitor, while learning and earning on the job.
 First, check out this video to learn about a day in the life of a solicitor:

-The challenging degree apprenticeship programme lasts for between five and six years.
-(This apprenticeship is mainly for school-leavers, but if you’re a university graduate or already have another legal apprenticeship, the programme will be shorter).
+This challenging degree apprenticeship programme lasts for between five and six years.
+(This apprenticeship is mainly for school-leavers, but if you’re a university graduate or already have completed another kind of law apprenticeship, like one of the course above, the programme will be shorter).
 You need five GCSEs and three A-levels at grade C or above to apply.

 You will work full-time and study part-time, working towards an level 6 qualification, the equivalent of a degree (it could even include an LLB, or bachelor of law degree).
 You'll then complete the Legal Practice Course, the vocational qualification that you need to practise law as a solicitor.